Yemmite008/PwC--Retention-Analysis/README.md

 Handling missing values is crucial for ensuring the accuracy of our analysis.
 I began by checking for any null values in the dataset.

-df.info() ---> To show information of my data if it has null values or not df.dropna() ---? to drop null values in my data
+df.info() ---> To show information of my data if it has null values or not

+df.dropna() ---? to drop null values in my data

 I found that some columns are not beeded for the analysis .
 These were handled as follows:

-Dropping Columns: I dropped columns that are  irrelevant to the analysis to prevent redundancy df.drop(['column_1', 'column_2', ....], axis=1, inplace=True)
+Dropping Columns: I dropped columns that are  irrelevant to the analysis to prevent redundancy

+df.drop(['column_1', 'column_2', ....], axis=1, inplace=True)

+## Step 3: Finding Correlations

+With a clean dataset, I proceeded to calculate the correlation between the independent variables (like MonthlyCharges, tenure, etc.) and the target variable Churn.
+This helps in identifying which factors are most strongly associated with customer churn.

+data = pd.get_dummies(df) ---> Convert categorical columns to numerical values

+## Step 4: Plotting the Correlation Heatmap
+To better visualize the correlations among all variables, I plotted a heatmap using the Seaborn library.
+A heatmap provides a clear visual representation of the relationships between variables, making it easier to identify which factors are most closely associated with churn.

+import seaborn as sns
+import matplotlib.pyplot as plt

+plt.figure(figsize=(12, 8)) --->  Set the size of the plot
+sns.heatmap(train_df, annot = True, cmap = 'RdYlBu')